klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Run the code in your console.
+Running the above code gives you the following result.
 The result of the above code execution is shown below.
 When `caver.wallet.newKeyring` is executed with a private key, a Keyring instance with one private key is created and added to `caver.wallet`.
 For multiple private keys, a Keyring instance with multiple private keys is created.
 When passing one or more private keys for each role as arguments, a Keyring instance with a different private key(s) for each role is created and also added to the `caver.wallet`.

 ```bash
 $ node ./test.js